Aʻasu, American Samoa

+Aʻasu was where the first European set foot on the Samoan Islands when the Perouse expedition arrived in 1787.

+Etymology

+The name of the village, Aʻasu, is derived from the Samoan language and translates into English as “Smoke".

 History

-In 1722, Samoa had its first contact with Europeans, a Dutchman named Jacob Roggeveen.
-Others came later, such as, in 1768, Louis-Antoine de Bougainville and Jean-François de Galaup, comte de Lapérouse in 1787.
-An incident occurred, in which 12 members of Perouse's crew died at Massacre Bay in A'asu.
+In 1787, two French ships reached Massacre Bay in Aʻasu, marking the first recorded instance of Europeans setting foot in the Samoan Islands.
+This event was part of the Lapérouse expedition which was tasked by King Louis XVI with exploring the region to establish French influence and economic interests.
+The expedition was led by Jean-François de Galaup, comte de Lapérouse, who commanded the vessel Boussole.
+Accompanying him was Commander Paul Antoine Fleuriot de Langle, who led the ship Astrolabe.
+An incident occurred, in which 12 members of Perouse's crew died at Massacre Bay.
 In response to this, a monument was erected by the French government in 1883 to commemorate the event; it is listed on the National Register of Historic Places.

 On December 11, 1787, Paul Antoine Fleuriot de Langle along with sixty men in two cutters and two longboats entered the bay of Aasu.
 The tide was low and only the boats were able to make the passage to shore through the narrow channel.
 An increasing number of native Samoans arrived at the site, an estimated 1,500 Samoans were on or near the coast.
 For an unknown reason, a Samoan woman was hurt in her eye.
 De Langle got his men in the longboats, but the low tide slowed their retreat from Aasu.
 The Samoans began throwing rocks and De Langle was hit, fell from the vessel and died.
 Eleven more were killed before the French were able to swim the channel or wade over the reef to reach their cutters.
 Canoes approaching the cutters were kept at bay by repeated volleys of rifle fire.
+In total 12 French sailors were killed as well as another 20 wounded, Samoan casualties number around 39 killed or wounded.
+In addition to De Langle, Robert de Lamanon was killed, and Louis Receveur suffered severe injuries from which he later died.